Ayush-Sharma410/ThaparSummerSchool/README.md

 - [AutoScraper](AutoScraper): Code examples and tutorials using the AutoScraper library for web scraping.
 - [GoogleSearchQuery](googlesearch): Code examples and tutorials for scraping Google search results using Python.
 - [Requests_html](BeautifulSoup): Code examples and tutorials for scraping using requsts_html library in python.
+- [selenium](selenium): Code examples and tutorials for scraping using selenium library in python.
+- [puppeteer](puppeteer): Code examples and tutorials for scraping using puppeteer library in javascript.
 - [Hidden APIs](HiddenAPIs): Code examples and tutorials for scraping using Hidden APIs.
 - [Octoparse](octoparse):Tutorials for web scraping using Octoparse software.
 - [Mini-Project](Projects): Extract the urls of the medicines from the top 4 pharmaceutical websites in India on google search.